naveenrathod/M1_ProjectGoal-APP-UTI-/0_Certificates/README.md

-# Sololearn  C Programming and CISCO learning Certificate of Linux
+# Sololearn  C Programming and CISCO learning Certificate on Linux